 Storing your cryptocurrencies in a custodial crypto wallet is like parking your car in someone else’s garage.
 Even though you own the car, the key to the garage is with the garage owner.
 In case, when the garage owner doesn’t share his key with you, you’ll not be able to drive your car around despite owning it.
 This is a pretty accurate analogy for exchange wallets.

-A hardware wallet is a device that stores the private keys to your cryptocurrency funds in a more secure manner, away from the internet.
-Even if you make transactions from it, the wallet confirms the transactions in an offline environment.
+A hardware wallet is a physical device that stores the private keys to your cryptocurrency funds away from the internet.
+Even if you make transactions with it, the wallet confirms the transactions in an offline environment.
 This process helps keep your private keys away from the risks of the internet at all times.

-All hardware wallets are non-custodial wallets, i.e., you are the only one who owns access to your private keys and funds.
-Thus, when you use one, you own the private keys associated to your cryptocurrencies.
+Furthermore, hardware wallets are non-custodial wallets.
+You are the only one who owns access to your private keys and funds.
+Thus, when you use one, you own the private keys associated with your cryptocurrencies.
 If you take crypto security seriously and understand the novel risks faced by this type of asset, you’ll know that this type of storage is the only truly safe option.